mysterious-ranger301/xtraMathCheat/README.md

 Again, really simple to install, just run
 _pip install pyautogui_

+*Extra Libraries for Linux*

+PyAutoGUI has a builtin module called scrot.
+It installs automatically on Windows, but not on Linux.
+Open Terminal, then type _sudo apt install scrot_.
+Just make sure instead of _pip_, it says _sudo apt install_.

 # Coordinates
 You could try the default coordinates in the program, but if they don't work for some